-The Board of Viva Energy Group Limited (Viva Energy or Company) is committed to maintaining an appropriate environment of corporate governance that promotes responsible management and conduct by our officers and employees and by the Company itself.
+The Board of Viva Energy Group Limited (Company) is committed to maintaining an appropriate environment of corporate governance that promotes responsible management and conduct by our officers and employees and by the Company itself.

 This statement outlines our principal governance arrangements and practices.
-During the year ended 31 December 2022 (reporting period), Viva Energy's corporate governance arrangements and practices complied with the 4th edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.
+During the year ended 31 December 2023 (reporting period), Viva Energy's corporate governance arrangements and practices complied with the 4th edition of the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations.